BEFORE

 life is lived.

 None-the-less, I am convinced that if God does not exist and there is no life after death, our physical death does annihilate our physical life, rendering life meaningless (please remember, we strongly believe that life does in fact have meaning and value).
-So even though I am unwilling to conclude that if God does not exist it is not possible that human physical life has meaning and value, I do conclude that if God does not exist the probability of human physical life having meaning and value is virtually nil.
+So even though I am unwilling to conclude that if God does not exist it is not possible that human physical life has meaning and value, I do conclude that if God does not exist the probability of human physical life having meaning and value is extremely small.
 I may be wrong, I may be right.

 I have